dmentipl/plonk/.github/pull_request_template.md

 # Pull request template

+*Your pull request doesn't have to be 100% complete to start the process.
+The Plonk maintainers can help guide you after starting the pull request process.*

 ## Description

-Please include a summary of the change and which issue this pull request fixes.
-Please also include relevant motivation and context.
-List any dependencies required for this change.
+Please include a concise summary of the change.
+It can be helpful to include relevant motivation and context.

-Fixes # (issue)
+If this pull request fixes any particular issues add text like "Fixes #99" where the number refers to the issue number.

+If required, list any new dependencies required for this change.

 ## Change type

-Please delete options that are not relevant.
+Please delete options that are not relevant, and add a check mark if appropriate.

 + [ ] Bug fix (non-breaking change which fixes an issue)
 + [ ] New feature (non-breaking change which adds functionality)